iti-ict/wakamiti/kukumo-plugins/kukumo-rest/README.md

 ###  `rest.baseURL`
 Set the base URL for subsequents API calls.
-This is equivalent to the step [xx] in you prefer the descriptive configuration
+This is equivalent to the step `the base URL {url}` in you prefer the descriptive configuration
 Example:

 ```yaml